CS321Bioinformatics/p4/README.md

 Explanation of the BTree file format:
-Index 0: BTree Metadata
+*   Index 0: BTree Metadata
-0: Degree int
+*   0: Degree int
-4: Node Size int
+*   4: Node Size int
-8: Root Offset int
+*   8: Root Offset int
-Index 12: Location of First Node
+*   Index 12: Location of First Node
-Node Metadata (5 bytes)
+*   Node Metadata (9 bytes)
-12: isLeaf boolean (1 byte)
+*   12: isLeaf boolean (1 byte)
-13: number of objects int (4 bytes)
+*   13: number of objects int (4 bytes)
+*   17: node offset
-Node contents
+*   Node contents
-17: parent offset int (4 bytes)
+*   21: parent offset int (4 bytes)
-21: TreeObject(1) (12 bytes per)
+*   25: TreeObject(1) (12 bytes per)
-DNAString long (8 bytes)
+*       DNAString long (8 bytes)
-Frequency int (4 bytes)
+*       Frequency int (4 bytes)
-33: child(1) pointer int (4 bytes per)
+*   37: child(1) pointer int (4 bytes per)

+We split the BTree up by first parsing the file in the CreateBTree driver class.
+This process needed a way to convert the data that we extracted from the GeneBank files.
+We passed this through a convert from string to long and created the BTree structure by using the next bit of data.
+Depending on how large the specified sequence length, this was changed to accommodate the size of the sequence that we use to write to the tree.
+After the BTree file was built, we worked on searching back through the file and reading the contents back from the disk, the offset of these nodes was the challenge for this section of our project.
+After we wrote out the diagrams of the BTree structure, we were able to conceptualize this much more efficiently.

+In our second driver class we had to search back through the tree and compare our keys we saved to the outputs of the correct query test-file that was provided.
+In this process, we were able to observe the frequency of the node-data that the searchBTree returned.
+If a node showed up once, and had no duplicates, it would have a frequency of 0, if it showed up again, we would increment that node.